nathanielshibadu/python_codelab/README.md

 ## Instructions
 1. Clone the repository.
 2. Install dependencies using `pip install -r requirements.txt`.
-3. Run `main.py` to generate email addresses for students in the provided Excel file.
+3. Run `main.py` to generate email addresses for students in the provided Test Files Spreadsheet.